2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Proof of Main Results

-Conversely, two-step condensation tells us that the extension of two lagrangian algebras $\one \oplus \bfe $ and $\one \oplus \bfm$ over $A_2$ must be the same, i.e. they should both be the unique lagrangian algebra $A_L$ in Double Ising.
-This can also be explained by the automorphisms of $A_2$.
-It is natural because the incarnation of $A_L$ which results $\one \oplus \bfe$ or $\one \oplus \bfm$ is due to the non-trivial automorphism $\varphi$.
+Conversely, two-step condensation tells us that different condensable algebras in the condensed phase $\CC_{A}^{loc}$ may have the same extension.
+More precisely, $(A',i)$ and $(A',i')$ in $\CC_A^{loc}$ induced by $i$ and $i'=i \circ \varphi$ comes from the same $A' \in \CC$.
+This can also be explained by the automorphisms of $A$.
 We rigorously explain this phenomena by proving the following theorem:

 \begin{thm} Let $\CC$ be a MTC, and $A$ be a 2d condensable algebra in $\CC$.
-Let $\phi\in\Aut_{\ot}^{\br}(\CC_{A}^{loc})$ be a braided autoequivalence in $\CC_{A}^{loc}$ induced by an automorphism $\varphi\in\Aut(A)$ of $A$.
+Let $\phi\in\Aut_{E_2}(\CC_{A}^{loc})$ be a braided autoequivalence in $\CC_{A}^{loc}$ induced by an automorphism $\varphi\in\Aut(A)$ of $A$.
 If two 2d condensable algebras $(A_1,m_1:A_1\ot_A A_1\to A_1)$ and $(A_2,m_2:A_2\ot_A A_2\to A_2)$ in $\CC_A^{loc}$ are connected by $\phi$, i.e. $\phi(A_1)\cong A_2$ or $\phi(A_2)\cong A_1$.
 Then the extensions of $A_1$ and $A_2$ over $A$ are isomorphic in $\CC$. \end{thm} \begin{proof} Let $A_0$ denote the image of $A_1$ and $A_2$ under forgetful functor $U:\CC_A^{loc}\to\CC$.
 Suppose $A_1=(A_0,r_1)$, then we have $\phi(A_1)=(A_0,r_1\circ (\id\ot \varphi))$.
 Let $f:\phi(A_1)\to A_2$ be the algebra isomorphism in $\CC_A^{loc}$, i.e. the following diagram commutes in $\CC_A^{loc}$.

 Note that $\phi(m_1)=m_1$, so by applying forgetful functor $U$ on this diagram, we obtain the following commutative diagram